 On 11th November 2013, the German watchmaker started taking orders for its Stowa Flieger Black Forest Edition 1.
 There will be more models in this new range, which is named after the Schwarzwald mountain range, known not only for its fascinating landscape but also for the famous “Deutsche Uhrenstrasse”: a 300-kilometers long route that includes numerous clock factories and other objects related to German watch- and clockmaking history.

 The brand, which is often associated with “real” pilot’s watches, is really curt when it comes to describing the new model.

-All they say on the Stowa Flieger Black Forest Edition 1 dedicated page is that it will be shipped in a black-coated stainless steel body, will sport a blacked-out hand-wound movement and will feature their new black-and-orange color scheme with orange-colored Superluminova covering the traditional diamonds-shaped hour and minute hands, the second hand, as well as the bold Arabic numerals and the hour markers.
+All they say on the Stowa Flieger Black Forest Edition 1 dedicated page is that it will be shipped in a black-coated stainless steel body, will sport a blacked-out hand-wound movement and will feature their new black-and-orange color scheme with orange-colored Superluminova covering the traditional diamond-shaped hour and minute hands, the second hand, as well as the bold Arabic numerals and the hour markers.